Shreya-66/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
 This project uses Logistic Regression to classify credit card transactions as fraudulent or legitimate.
 It handles highly imbalanced data using class balancing and evaluates performance with precision, recall, F1-score, and confusion matrix.
+This project focuses on detecting fraudulent credit card transactions using Machine Learning techniques.
+A Logistic Regression model is built to classify transactions as legitimate or fraudulent.
+The dataset used is highly imbalanced, so special attention is given to handling class imbalance using class weighting and appropriate evaluation metrics.
+The project includes steps such as data loading, preprocessing, feature scaling, exploratory data analysis, model training, and evaluation using precision, recall, F1-score, and confusion matrix.
+The goal is to accurately identify fraudulent transactions while minimizing false fraud alerts.
+This project demonstrates a practical application of Data Science and Machine Learning in the FinTech domain and highlights the importance of evaluation metrics beyond accuracy for imbalanced datasets.